ramuit44/galactusWeatherWidgetFactory/README.md

 ## Feedback About the test.
-It was fun, but certainly with all the designing, coding , grunt tasks, jshints, testing with code coverage of above 90%, documenting every thing it wasn't a task of 2 hrs in my humble opinion.
+It was fun,  but certainly with all the designing, coding , grunt tasks, jshints, testing with code coverage of above 90%, documenting every thing, I think it wasn't a task of 2 hrs.

 <b>It took around 6hrs to complete my test.</b>